 NATIONAL ACADEMIC CHAMPIONSHIP RULES:

-- Each contest features two teams of four players each from one high school (no all-star teams).
+1. Each contest features two teams of four players each from one school (no all-star teams created from different schools).

-- Each team must designate a captain before each round.
+3. Each team must designate a captain before each round.
 When a captain is required to give an answer, he may not designate another player.
+The captain will say the word ANSWER before giving his answer so that the moderator knows that the team discussion is over.

-- Each question has a pre-stated value.
+4. Each question has a pre-stated value.
 Points are scored by correct answers only; incorrect answers do not lose points.
+All questions missed may be answered by the opposing team for the points.

-- Paper and pen or pencil are allowed, but not provided, for contestant use during the game.
+14. Paper and pen or pencil are allowed for contestant use during the game, as is a calculator for this virtual version.

 First Quarter ("Warmup Round").

-- All questions are tossups worth 5 or 10 points apiece.
+1. All questions are assigned to a team and are worth 5 or 10 points apiece.

 Second Quarter ("Bonus Round")

-- There are two kinds of questions: tossup and bonus.
+1. There are two kinds of questions: assigned and bonus.
+Assigned questions will be read

-- If a player correctly answers a tossup question, his team gets first chance at a three-question category-oriented bonus series, worth a possible 30 points.
+3. Correctly answering an assigned question gives a team control of a three-question category-oriented bonus series, worth a possible 30 points.
 The team starts off with a 5-pointer, then a 10, and finally a 15.
 If the team misses at any level, the bonus for that team stops there, and the opposing team is offered only the question missed at that level, and the bonus for the second team stops there (they may not continue to other levels).

-- In the event that a team's tossup answer is initially ruled incorrect but is later accepted on appeal, the team will play an additional bonus category.
+4. In the event that a team's answer to an assigned question is initially ruled incorrect but is later accepted on appeal, the team will play an additional bonus category.

 Third Quarter ("Sixty Seconds Round")

-- The team has at most sixty seconds to complete a category, so it is playing against the clock.
+6. The team has at most seventy seconds to complete a category, so it is playing against the clock.
+We are giving seventy seconds instead of the traditional sixty to allow for the distance communication.
 The moderator will move on to the next question in the category only when the captain gives a correct answer, gives an incorrect answer, or refuses a question by saying “pass”.

 Fourth Quarter ("Stump the Experts Round")

-- Rules are identical to the First Quarter, except tossups are valued at 15 or 20 points.
+1. Rules are identical to the First Quarter, except assigned questions are valued at 15 or 20 points.

 Abridged versus Unabridged Format